mbarbin/opam-package-template/README.md

 opam lint
 ```

-You can test the various targets of the Makefile
+You can test the various targets of the Makefile:

 ```bash
 make all